fnogatz/tconsole/README.md

 Array of field names that are shown if the fields are not explicitly set.
 Optional, default is `Object.keys(renderer.fields)`.

-### renderer.horizontal
+### renderer.headers

-tconsole will only use a horizontal table for array inputs.
-Use this boolean flag to print table headers for an object input too.
+tconsole will print by default print table headers only for array inputs.
+Use this boolean flag to set it explicitly.

 ## Further tools to work with `tconsole`